Nelson Chequer

+History

 In the 18th and 19th centuries, vessels of all nations were painted in a variety of colours.
 Captains were allowed great latitude in the way they painted their vessels, as it aided identification in battle.

 Periodically the Royal Navy sought a uniform colour scheme; In 1715, an Admiralty order decreed the use of yellow and black, and a uniform colour within.
 However, this was generally ignored.
 Again in 1780 the Admiralty then issued a further order allowing captains to paint in yellow or black.

 Nelson favoured yellow, with black bands, he also had the underside of his gunports painted black.
 This meant that when the ports were closed the hull would appear striped, and when opened (ready for action) the hull would appear chequered.
-No chequering signaled "intent" over distance, which was necessary when sailing into fortified friendly harbours.
+No chequering signalled "intent" over distance, which was necessary when sailing into fortified friendly harbours.

 Nelson, apparently, used the same style for all vessels under his command.
 In his own words, it was done "to be distinguished with greater certainty in case of falling in with an enemy".
 After the Battle of Trafalgar (1805) the colour scheme became popular, and most major vessels in the Royal Navy sported this pattern, though it was not mandatory and some captains changed it.
 The Nelson Chequer fell into general disuse after 1815, when the yellow hue was superseded by white.

-Nelson's flagship, HMS Victory remains painted with these colours, with the yellow stripes showing along the level of the gunports in Chatham while on an 1800 refit.